migouche/DojoGame/README.md

 * [Usage](#about)

 ## About
 Pygamemig is a wrapper for the Pygame 2D engine.
-It was created for people with few coding and Python knowledge to be able to use a 2D engine.
+It was created for people with little coding and Python knowledge to be able to use a 2D engine.
 As the complexity of the code necessary is less than that of Pygame, Pygamemig is less powerful than Pygame.
 Pygamemig is inspired by Unity3D syntax.

 ## Installation
 This projects depends on Python3, so, if not installed head to [Python's homepage](https://python.org) and follow the instructions to install Python3 on your computer.